roddd35/social-network-feed-using-flutter/README.md

-# Network Feed Design using Flutter
+# Social Network Feed Design using Flutter

 A new Flutter project.